chenjaja0312/AngelinaChen/README.md

 ## *listening to music.*
 ### My favorite singers are Ed Sheeran and 告五人.
 >>After listening to music, I feel more energetic and have the power to do some boring but necessary things.
-When I study, I like to listen to lofi hip hop or jazz.
-If I have free time, I just want to stay in my room and do nothing.
 ---
 ## *Exercise*
 ===